Pest and Disease Prevention Before Treatment

 Pruning shears and tools can inadvertently be the cause of a disease spreading, as it picks up and distributes the virus or fungus from one branch and tree or shrub to another.
 If you are working on cankers or other diseased portions of a tree or shrub, sanitize the tools after each cut to prevent spreading the disease to other parts of the tree with a simple spray or dip of rubbing alcohol or commercially available sanitizing solution.
 Wiping with antibacterial wipes is also very effective.
 Do not use bleach or bleach solutions as it will cause accelerated corrosion of metals.
 If you are fighting an outbreak of disease in your garden it is very prudent to sanitize your tools and gloves after each use in the affected area, especially before using them in other, disease-free parts of the garden.

 Sanitizing all of your garden tools – hand tools, shears, pruners, rakes, shovels, wheelbarrows (including tires) is always a good practice at the end of the season, especially if you have had an attack of disease during the season or have an ongoing issue.
-Disease only needs one single pathway into the garden, and we often unknowingly bring it in season after season; working against ourselves.
+Many plant diseases only need one single pathway into the garden, and we often unknowingly bring it in season after season; working against ourselves.

 Shovels, rakes and larger tools can be cleaned by scraping away any residual mud or dirt, then plunging them in and out of a bucket of sand to remove rust and small amounts of dirt before spraying with alcohol to sanitize before putting away for the winter.
 Smaller hand tools like pruners and trowels can be wire brushed to clean and remove rust, then alcohol sprayed as well.
 The bucket of sand treatment might work with some tools.
 Wheelbarrows should be cleaned inside and out, dirt removed and wire brushed or sanded before spraying with alcohol or sanitizing solution.
 Don’t forget the tires and handles!